embrace-io/embrace-docs/content/react-native/integration/add-embrace-sdk.md

 {{< hint info >}}

-If you are using yarn workspace, you must run the command at react-native application folder level or modify the package.json manually.
-Do not run this on your yarn workspace root
+If you are using a yarn workspace, you must run the command at the react-native application folder level or modify package.json manually.
+Do not run this on your yarn workspace root.

 {{< /hint >}}